mozilla-mobile/mozilla-vpn-client/docs/rfcs/0003-rfc-controller_refactor.md

   };
 ```

-If at any point any of the checks in `ConnectivityManager::ConnectionStates` fails then we will emit a signal to the frontend explaining what exactly the issue is.
-For example if we are in `ConnectivityManager::ConnectionStateInternetProbe` and the internet probe fails, we will notify the frontend via `emit connectionStateInternetProbeFailed()` signal.
-This allows the UI to notify the user that the VPN activation failed due to their network connectivity issue and can possibly offer troubleshooting advice such as checking that their wifi/cellular is enabled.
+If at any point any of the checks in `ConnectionManager::ConnectionStates` fails then we will emit a signal to the frontend explaining what exactly the issue is.
+For example, if we are in `ConnectionManager::ConnectionStateInternetProbe` and the internet probe fails, we will notify the frontend via `emit connectionStateInternetProbeFailed()` signal.
+This allows the UI to notify the user that the VPN activation failed due to their network connectivity issue and may offer troubleshooting advice such as checking that their wifi/cellular is enabled.
 It is worth noting that in any given circumstance, we will not deactivate the VPN on our end regardless of the failure.

+This change also means that prior to the activation of the VPN, there are multiple checks and probes that need to succeed; this will take some time (hopefully no more than a couple of seconds), and as long as we communicate to the user via front end prompts about what is happening, this is acceptable.

 This is a big undertaking that will take multiple sprints to complete.
-This document does not quiet cover the extent of work required for creating new unit and functional tests as well as updating the existng ones that will be affected.
+This document does not cover the extent of work required for creating new unit and functional tests as well as updating the existing ones that will be affected.
 I propose we break down the work like below:

-1. Create a new `ConnectivityManager` object with relevant states.
-Initially this will have a 1:1 map to the controller so we can debug and ensure the component works as intended.
+1. Create a new `ConnectionManager` object with relevant states.
+Initially, this will have a 1:1 map to the controller so we can debug and ensure the component works as intended.
 As we add the logic to probe for various scenarios and move further along the implementation work, we can remove them from the `Controller`.
-2. Add probe internet to `ConnectivityManager`
+2. Add probe internet to `ConnectionManager`
-3. Add firewall probe to `ConnectivityManager`
+3. Add firewall probe to `ConnectionManager`
-4. Add captive portal probe to `ConnectivityManager`
+4. Add captive portal probe to `ConnectionManager`
-5. Add check subscription to `ConnectivityManager`
+5. Add check subscription to `ConnectionManager`
-6. Add server probing to `ConnectivityManager`
+6. Add server probing to `ConnectionManager`
 7. Get rid of the `ConnectionHealth` object
 8. Audit and cleanup `Controller::stateChanged`.
-We need to audit all areas where code is listening to `Controller::stateChanged` and see if it should be monitoring the `ConnectivityManager` instead, if that is the case, make the necessary changes.
+We need to audit all areas where code is listening to `Controller::stateChanged` and see if it should be monitoring the `ConnectionManager` instead, if that is the case, make the necessary changes.
 [Here](https://searchfox.org/mozilla-vpn-client/search?q=Controller%3A%3AstateChanged&path=&case=false&regexp=false) is a current list of every instance we should audit.
 9. Move timestamp code to its own class/object

 ### Audit and cleanup `Controller::stateChanged`
-Below is a list of all areas where we monitor when the controller state changes.
-For each usage, I have added a comment proposing if it should be changed to watch `ConnectivityManager::stateChanged` instead.
-My rule of thumb is that if the code is that if it is UI/Frontend related, it should monitor the `ConnectivityManager`.
-If it is error handling related, it should continue to monitor the `Controller`.

-- `Commandactivate::run()`: Connectivity Manager
-- `Commanddeactivate::run()`: Connectivity Manager
-- `CommandStatus::run()`: Connectivity Manager
-- `CommandUI::run()` -> line #390 creates and shows notification, should be watching the connectivity manager.
-Line #401 changes the MacOS menu, should be watching connectivity manager.
-- `ConnectionBenchmark::initialize()`: because it is doing error handling, it should continue monitoring the controller states.
-- `IpAddressLookup::initialize()`: Not sure about this.
-- `KeyRegenerator::KeyRegenerator()`: Controller I THINK.
-- `MozillaVPN::MozillaVPN()`: #167 Not sure.  #170 notifies the UI that a refresh is needed so it should be monitoring connectivity manager. #179 this most likely will be changed since we are also refactoring connection health stuff. #183 deals with captive portal stuff and should be monitoring the Connectivity Manager instead.
-- `IOSNetworkWatcher::initialize()`: I think this will continue to monitor the controller
-- `ServerConnection::ServerConnection()`: Controller
-- `ServerLatency::initialize()`: since for now the server latency code is staying in the controller, this will continue to monitor the controller states.
-- `SettingsWatcher::SettingsWatcher()`: Controller
-- `SubscriptionMonitor::SubscriptionMonitor()`: connectivity manager since it is the component that handles subscription moving forward.
-- `SystemTrayNotificationHandler::initialize()`: updates the context menu, should be watching connectivity manager
-- `TaskControllerAction::run()`: Queues connections, so it should continue watching the controller.
-- `Telemetry::initialize()`: It relies on the current state of the vpn to stop and start timer, and should be watching the connectivity manager.
+Controller states are going away, so any code that was previously listening for `Controller::stateChanged` should now monitor the `ConnectionManager`.

 ## Questions
-- Please review the list of `Controller::stateChanged` audits and let me know if you have a different opinion.
-- Do we need a `ConnectionState::Unstable` in `ConnectivityManager` which we would enter if missing a bunch pf ping replies?
-- Thoughts on the component name `ConnectivityManager`?
-Speak now or forever hold your peace.
+- None at the moment